 Today, FCC Chairman Tom Wheeler is directing the FCC staff to draft an order commencing geographic trials for the transition from aging communication platforms and services to new services based fully on Internet Protocol (“IP”).
-The following statement may be attributed to AT&T’s Senior Executive Vice President of External and Legislative Affairs, Jim Cicconi:
+The following may be attributed to an AT&T spokesperson:

 “We congratulate Chairman Wheeler for his leadership and vision.
 Today’s action is a significant step forward for the industry.
 But, importantly, as you can see from Chairman Wheeler’s blog, it is also critical for American consumers.